giraffe-fsharp/Giraffe/README.md

         app.UseGiraffe webApp
 ```

+## Basic Routing

+In most cases basic routing can be used by including the namespace
+`Giraffe.BasicRouter` and includes the following routing functions:

 ### route

 `route` compares a given path with the actual request path and short circuits if it doesn't match.